marcinrek/sauron/README.md

 * extract all phone numbers from site

 ## Usage
+Starting from version 1.3.0 Node version >= 15 may be required.

 * crawl based on a config file
 ```
 node .\sauron.js .\sample.config.json